The husbear and I have recently returned from a trip to visit relatives up in north Queensland (did ya miss me?!).

 - While on our farm getaway, it felt like we owned the day – instead of the day owning us.

-Hubster had a real knack with the cows.
-I think I’m going to have to start calling him the animal whisperer, or Dr Dolittle (I’ll be sharing more about his Dr Dolittle adventures on the blog tomorrow ).
+The husbear had a real knack with the cows.
+I shouldn’t be surprised – he grew up on a farm near Mackay, and all sorts of animals just seem to adore him.
+I think I’m going to have to start calling him the animal whisperer, or Dr Dolittle

 As we watched the cows early one morning, we noticed a dingo hanging around.
 Eventually the herd wandered off, except for one lonely cow.
-Hubster was concerned and took the 4WD up into the paddock – only to discover that the cow was protecting her newborn calf!
-Of course once hubster drove up, the dingo disappeared into the bush – and the calf shakily stood up, before mama and baby slowly ambled over to join the herd.
+The husbear was so concerned he drove the 4WD up into the paddock – only to discover that the cow was protecting her newborn calf!
+Of course once my husbear drove up, the dingo disappeared into the bush – and the calf shakily stood up, before mama and baby slowly ambled over to join the herd.

-It was a fantastic break and although I’ve always been more of a seaside/beach break girl in the past, now I’ll definitely recommend the joys of a real farm getaway!
+It was a fantastic break and although I’ve always been more of a seaside/beach break girl in the past, now I’ll definitely recommend the joys of a real farm getaway.
+I wonder what it would be like to make a permanent “tree change” to a rural area?

 Which do you prefer for a mini break or getaway – city, mountains, seaside or farm?